NEW: Dolomites Ski Highlights

 Today is your departure from the Dolomites.

 The services of a fully qualified BASI Nordic Ski Instructor, all accommodation on a half board basis during the trip.
 Bus travel within the valley and to the various ski areas.
-Accommodation in a twin room in a 3* hotel with spa or similar.
+Accommodation in a twin room in a 3* hotel or similar.

 Lunches, and any beverages, alcoholic drinks.
 Ski passes - approx 6 Euros per day.
 Ski hire - approx 12 Euros per day.
 Transfers to and from Dobbiaco/Toblach at the beginning and end of your trip.